samspk/hello-world/README.md

 # Hello World - ICT Resilient Infrastructure
-This is my first repository @ Github!
-Let´s test Github ways-of-working and work-flows!
+This is my first repository @ Github! -> Core Net AB (Information Security, Privacy, Governance, Legal, Compliance, and Risk Management).
 <br/><br/>**Core Net AB**, based in Stockholm, is a dynamic enterprise founded by a team of accomplished technology entrepreneurs with extensive expertise in Information Security, Privacy, Governance, Legal, Compliance, and Risk Management.
 Committed to excellence, the company adheres to rigorous industry standards and Frameworks;
 <br/><br/>
 &emsp; - International Organization for Standardization (**ISO**) 27001/2, ISO 27005, ISO 27017, ISO 27018 - https://www.iso.org/standard/27001